Vanderbilt University Commodore Awards

-The Vanderbilt University Commodore Award is presented to full-time regular staff members who have made significant contributions to Vanderbilt University’s pursuit of excellence in education, research and community service each year.
+The Vanderbilt University Commodore Awards are presented to full-time regular staff members who have made significant contributions to Vanderbilt University’s pursuit of excellence in education, research and community service.

-The Commodore Award will be presented each year at the annual Service Award Celebration.
-The recipient will receive a cash award of $2,500 and an engraved crystal bowl.
+The Commodore Awards will be presented each year at the annual Service Award Ceremony.
+The recipients will receive a cash award of $2,500 and an engraved crystal bowl.
+The 2018 Commodore Awards Ceremony will honor two Commodore Award recipients; one for exempt staff, and one for non-exempt staff.

-Nominations must be submitted using the online nomination form and describe how the nominee achieved one or more of the following:
+Nominations are accepted Oct 1- Nov 15 of each year.
+The Division/Department Point Person, using a link to the online nomination application form, will describe how the nominee achieved one or more of the following:

 - Handling a high impact or critical situation which had important consequences for a department, Vanderbilt University or the community.